jimmywarting/FormData/README.md

 Dependencies
 ---

-The internal data is kept private to prevent unintentional access to it, therefore `WeakMap` is used and you may also need a polyfill for that.

 If you need to support IE <= 9 then I recommend you to include eligrey's [blob.js]

 Updating from 2.x to 3.x